Robinlovelace/open-gat/README.md

 | Cube     | Citilabs           | Proprietary       | Y | ? | ? | Y   | Y  | ?  | ?  |
 | sDNA     | Cardiff University | Open source (GPL) | Y | Y | Y | Y   | ?  | ?  | ?  |

-Sample of transport modelling software in use by practitioners, with citation counts based on citation from searches for company/developer name, the product name and ‘transport’.
+Table 1: Sample of transport modelling software in use by practitioners, with citation counts based on citation from searches for company/developer name, the product name and ‘transport’.
 The columns I, G, R, RNA, SV, IV and EX refer to Import of a wide range of geographic data formats, Geographic capabilities such as buffer calculations and intersections, Route calculation, Route Network Analysis, Static Visual outputs, Interactive Visual outputs for web publication, and Export to a wide range of geographic data formats, with ? meaning partial support (e.g. via add-on software).
 Data source: Google Scholar searches, October 2018.